benedikt-schesch/AST-Merging-Evaluation/README.md

 * run_full.sh -> This file executes the stack on all the repositories.

-* run_full_restart.sh -> This file executes the stack and repeats failed merges, inconsistent merges and failed trivial multiple times.

 * src/ -> contains the following scripts:

   * python/ -> contains the following scripts:

     * merge_tester.py -> Main file which performs merges and evaluates all the results across all projects.

-    * validate_repos.py -> Checks out all repos and removes all repos that fail their tests on main branch.
+    * test_repo_heads.py -> Checks out all repos and removes all repos that fail their tests on main branch.

     * latex_output.py -> Output latex code for the resulting plots and table.

-    * test_parent_commits.py -> Tests if the parents of a commit pass their tests.
+    * merge_tools_comparator.py -> Compares merges that produce different output.

     * get_repos.py -> Downloads the repos list.

+    * cache_utils.py -> Contains functions to store and load the cache.

-    * cache_merger.py -> Merges the current cache with the cache.tar
+    * clean_cache_placeholders.py -> Removes all the cache placeholders.

-    * delete_cache_entries.py -> Delete specific cache entries.

-    * delete_inconsistent_merge_results.py -> Delete inconsistent merge results.

-    * delete_failed_trivial_merge_results.py -> Delete failed trivial merge results.
+    * repo.py -> Contains the Repo class which represents a repo.

+    * split_repos.py -> Splits the repos for parallel execution.

+    * write_head_hashes.py -> Writes the head hashes of all repos to a file.

   * scripts/ -> contains the following scripts:

     * run_repo_tests.sh -> Runs a repo's programmer provided tests.

-    * merge_tools/ -> contains the following scripts:
+    * merge_tools/ -> Contains all the merge tools scripts.
-      * gitmerge.sh -> Executes git merge on a specific merge.
-      * intellimerge.sh -> Executes intellimerge on a specific merge.
-      * spork.sh -> Executes spork on a specific merge.

     * utils/

       * run_remotely.sh -> Runs the full stack on a remote machine.

       * run_multiple_machine.sh -> Runs the full stack on multiple remote machines.

   * src/main/java/astmergeevaluation/FindMergeCommits.java -> Finds all merge commits in a repo.

 * input_data/ -> Input data, which is a list of repositories; see its README.md.

-### Uncommited Files
+### Uncommitted Files

 * cache/ -> This folder is a cache for each computation. contains:

   * test_result/ -> Caches the test results for a specific commit.
 Used for parent testing and repo validation.

   * merge_test_results/ -> Caches the test results for specific merges.
 Used for merge testing.
-First line indicates the merge result, second line indicates the runtime.
+First line indicates the merge result, second line indicates the run time.

   * merge_diff_results/ -> Caches the diff results for specific merges.

-* test_cache/ -> This folder is a cache for each test computation. contains:
+* cache-small/ -> This folder is a cache for each test computation. contains:

   * test_result/ -> Caches the test results for a specific commit.
 Used for parent testing and repo validation.

   * merge_test_results/ -> Caches the test results for specific merges.
 Used for merge testing.
-First line indicates the merge result, second line indicates the runtime.
+First line indicates the merge result, second line indicates the run time.

-* .workdir/ -> This folder is used for the local computations of each process and contaent is named by Unix process (using "$$").
+* .workdir/ -> This folder is used for the local computations of each process and content is named by Unix process (using "$$").
+If `DELETE_WORKDIRS` is set to `false` in `src/python/repo.py` this folder is not deleted after the computation and can be inspectedx.

 * repos/ -> In this folder each repo is cloned.